Frank Kobela, 88, of Hanover Township, passed into the hands of the Lord on Monday evening, June 24, 2013.

-Born April 7, 1925, in Nanticoke, he was the son of the late John and Mary Sivulich Kobela.
+Born April 7, 1925, in Nanticoke, he was a son of the late John and Mary Sivulich Kobela.

 He attended Nanticoke High School and was an active member of Holy Transfiguration Ukrainian Catholic Church, Hanover section of Nanticoke.
-He was a cantor for Holy Transfiguration Ukrainian Catholic Church and Ss.
-Peter and Paul Ukrainian Catholic Church, Plymouth.
+He was a cantor for both Holy Transfiguration Ukrainian Catholic Church and Ss.
+Peter & Paul Ukrainian Catholic Church, Plymouth.

 Frank was a U.S. Army